Pat Mendes

-Patrick Earth Mendes is an American-Brazilian weightlifter.
+Patrick Earth Mendes (born c.
+1990) is an American-Brazilian weightlifter.
 He was the heavyweight USA national champion in 2011 and 2012.

 He was suspended by the United States Anti-Doping Agency for two years (began March 19, 2012) for using human growth hormone.
 It has been reported that he tested positive for a banned substance a second time at the 2015 Pan Am Games.